-This orzo pasta salad has been a long-time family favourite.
+This easy orzo pasta salad has been a long-time family favourite.
 I first tasted it in South Africa, back in the 1970s while on a visit to my sister-in-law.
 She was (and still is) an outstanding cook of note, and her meals were always something to look forward to.
 I remember sitting in the sun in her garden, eating a bowl of this orzo pasta salad whilst everyone else was tucking into a full South African barbeque.
-No chunks of meat required – this is a meal in itself.
+No chunks of meat required - this is a meal in itself!

-It is a really handy recipe to keep up your sleeve for when unexpected guests arrive.
+It is a handy recipe to keep up your sleeve for when unexpected guests arrive.
 Just make sure you keep a packet of orzo pasta in your store cupboard and you can whip up this salad in the time it takes to boil the noodles.

 It will keep in the fridge for up to 3 days, but it is best eaten at room temperature, so take it out and let it stand for half an hour before you tuck in.